![]() |

 Next morning the train will take the original scenic Gotthard route 'over the top' between Zurich & Milan, for much of the year this will be in daylight in both directions.
 A treat!
 Below, Lake Lugano seen from the train.

-But here's a better idea.
-Get off the sleeper at Como San Giovanni and have breakfast at a cafe beside Lake Como.
-It's a 12-minute 900m walk from the station to the main square beside the lake.
-Then take a regional train to Milan Centrale and onward high-speed train, booking from Como San Giovanni to your Italian destination as one transaction at www.thetrainline.com, www.raileurope.com or www.italiarail.com.
+Here's another idea: Get off the sleeper at Como San Giovanni and chill out over a coffee beside Lake Como.
+And maybe have an early lunch.
+It's a 12-minute 900m walk from the station to the main square next to the lake.
+Then take a regional train to Milan Centrale (these leave every hour, taking 41 minutes) and an onward high-speed train to Venice, Florence, Rome or Naples.
+You can book from Como San Giovanni to your Italian destination as one transaction at www.thetrainline.com, www.raileurope.com or www.italiarail.com.

 Tips: Luggage, bikes, pets, food...